Leon0-0/FuncEvalGMN/README.md

 # Towards Database-Free Text-to-SQL Evaluation: A Graph-Based Metric for Functional Correctness

+## Overview
+Execution Accuracy and Exact Set Match are commonly used metrics for evaluating the correctness of SQL queries in Text-to-SQL tasks, but both have limitations.
+Exact Set Match struggles with queries that are functionally equivalent but differ in syntax, while Execution Accuracy may lead to false positives because of the need for complete test databases.
+To address these issues, we proposed a metric called FuncEvalGMN.
+This graph-based metric uses relational operator trees (RelNode) to capture semantic information and applies a graph neural network for contrastive graph matching.
+Unlike previous approaches, FuncEvalGMN only requires the database schema, avoiding the need for costly test databases, and it generalizes well to unseen datasets, making it a scalable and reliable method for evaluating functional correctness.

 ## Setup
 If you're running Python version 3.7 on a macOS machine, you can establish a virtual environment by executing the following command: